 The new quasiparticle collider works by slamming holes into electrons.
 Using a short pulse of light, the researchers created pairs of electrons and holes in a material called tungsten diselenide.
 Then, using an infrared pulse of light to produce an oscillating electric field, the researchers ripped the electrons and holes apart and slammed them back together again at speeds of thousands of kilometers per second — all within about 10 millionths of a billionth of a second.

 The smashup left its imprint in light emitted in the aftermath, which researchers analyzed to study the properties of the collision.
 For example, when holes get together with electrons, they can bind into an atomlike state known as an exciton.
 The researchers used their collider to estimate the excitons’ binding energy — a measure of the effort required to separate the pair.
+The collider could be useful for understanding how quasiparticles behave in materials — how they move, interact and collide.
+Such quasiparticle properties are particularly pertinent for materials used in solar cells, Huber says.
+When sunlight is absorbed in solar cells, it produces pairs of electrons and holes that must be separated and harvested to produce electricity.

 The researchers also hope to study quasiparticles in other materials, like graphene, a sheet of carbon one atom thick (SN: 08/13/11, p.
 26).
 Scientists hope to use graphene to create superthin, flexible electronics, among other applications.
 Graphene has a wealth of unusual properties, not least of which is that its electrons can be thought of as quasiparticles; unlike typical electrons, they behave like they are massless.

 Garbage in, garbage out.
 But where does all that garbage go?
 In the oceans, floating bits of debris — everything from plastic bags to Legos — tend to ride along ocean currents to a common destination: one of five major whirling ocean gyres, also known as the ocean garbage patches.
 Researchers recently got a new look at these gyres thanks to a visualization that combined 35 years’ worth of data on another thing humans drop into the oceans: scientific buoys.
 The visualization was a finalist in the Data Stories competition sponsored by the American Association for the Advancement of Science.
 The winners were announced May 5.
+Free-floating buoys, released by the National Oceanic and Atmospheric Administration, track temperature, saltiness and other ocean properties.
+Experts at NASA’s Scientific Visualization Studio combined the movements of more than 17,000 buoys to illustrate the motions of the oceans (see animation below).
+The buoys start off scattered across the oceans, with some in neat lines that follow the paths of buoy-deploying research vessels.
+From this chaos, the buoys begin to migrate into clusters.
+Over time, most drop off the grid and disappear, but some buoys eventually end up in one of the ocean garbage patches.

 The garbage patches aren’t floating landfills of intact soda bottles and yogurt cups.
 The gyres are instead speckled with tiny plastic bits smaller than grains of rice, as many as 100,000 per square kilometer.
 All that plastic can end up in fish and serves as a foundation for microbe colonies (SN: 2/20/16, p.
 20).